tonypincheng/RETrace2/README.md

 ## Overview

 RETrace2 is a comprehensive pipeline for processing and analyzing sequencing data to reconstruct single-cell phylogenetic trees using somatic microsatellite mutations.
-Designed for high-throughput sequencing datasets, it integrates quality control, alignment, microsatellite genotype calling, and tree reconstruction into a streamlined workflow.
+It integrates quality control, alignment, microsatellite genotype calling, and tree reconstruction into a streamlined workflow.

 ## Features